edwinnglabs/karpiu/README.md

 # Fun Fact

-**Karpiu** is a term invented my (Edwin's) daugther while she just reached her terrible two.
-In the early development of this project, "Karpiu" became the dominating term at the home office.
-Hence, the term was dedicated to the package.
+**Karpiu** is a term invented the author's daugther while she just reached her terrible two.
+In the early development of this project, "Karpiu" became the dominating term in the author's home office.
+The author later dedicated this term to the package.